rancher/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-registries.md

 ## Troubleshooting OCI-based Helm Registries <!-- Unedited draft -->

-To view logs, please enable the debug option of rancher
+To view logs, enable the debug option of rancher

 The first option if there is any discrepancy is to refresh a cluster repository The last option is to delete the oci helm repository clusterrepo and readd it.
 This will not delete any already installed helm charts.